arithy/packcc/README.md

 It can also be compiled using Microsoft Visual C++.
 To do this, project setup is somewhat bothersome, though.
 <small>(I use a useful debugging functionality of Microsoft Visual C++ to detect memory leaks of PackCC itself and generated parsers.)</small>

+The binary packages containing the executables are available on [SourceForge](https://sourceforge.net/projects/packcc/).

 ## Usage ##

 ### Command ###